TanStack/query/docs/react/guides/window-focus-refetching.md

 title: Window Focus Refetching
 ---

-If a user leaves your application and returns to stale data, **Tanstack Query automatically requests fresh data for you in the background**.
+If a user leaves your application and returns to stale data, **TanStack Query automatically requests fresh data for you in the background**.
 You can disable this globally or per-query using the `refetchOnWindowFocus` option:

 #### Disabling Globally